Caseiin/Caseiin/README.md

 ## Hi there 👋

+I'm Leruo, aka Caseiin, a developer and engineer based in South Africa.

+I have a passion for designing and building things that are cool.

+If I see, something that looks like it belongs in a movie made by an engineering genuis.
+I will try to learn and build it.

 <!--
 **Caseiin/Caseiin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.